-Awesome Table provides easy ways to filter your data in your views.
+Awesome Table provides an easy way to filter data in your view.

-If you have a lot of data in your Spreadsheet, you can ease the research for people using filters.
-Elements can be filtered by : categories, numbers, dates , string and more!
+If you have a lot of data in your Spreadsheet, you can easily search for entries using filters.
+Elements can be filtered by categories, numbers, dates, string and more!

 1 - Spreadsheet configuration

-In Awesome Table, we use Spreadsheets with a specific structure: the first row is for headers (a short descriptive name of your columns), and the second row for filters and parameters.
+In Awesome Table, we use a Google Sheets datasource with a prescribed structure: The first row is for headers (a short descriptive name of your columns), and the second row for filters and keywords (parameters).

 Simply write the keyword corresponding to the filter you want to use.